Esri/arcgis-rest-js/docs/src/guides/embedded-apps.md

   }
 ```

-#### 4 Parent App Transitions Away
-If the parent app has the ability to transition to another route (i.e. an Angular, Ember, React etc app with a router) then **before** the transition occurs, the postMessage event listener must be disposed of.
-Unfortuately we can't automate this inside ArcGIS Rest Js as it will require using the life-cycle hooks of your application framework.
+#### Clean up
+While rest-js will attempt to clean up the listeners automatically, if the host application is no longer going to render the iframe before the embedded app has had a chance to request the authentication, then the app should manually clean up the listener by calling `session.disablePostMessageAuth()`

+Typically you would make this call in the life-cycle hooks of your application framework (i.e. an Angular, Ember, React etc app with a router).
 The example below uses the `disconnectedCallback` that is part of the Stenci.js component life-cycle.

 ```js
   // Use your framework's hooks...